ABOUT

 In my opinion, those opposed to OSSI have ego issues and desire to control others...

-• I am not qualified or educated enough to use verbiage such as "rare", "exclusive",
+• I am neither qualified nor educated enough to use verbiage such as "rare", "exclusive",

 or "only person who offers"; what is rare to someone in Fargo, North Dakota